bk-software/hu-image-slider/Step-02/README.md

 # Step 14 - Bugfix run slide show only one time
 When pressing auto run button we call function autoSlideShow multiple times.
 Which give us undesireable results.

+# Step 15 - Add button to stop the slideshow
+Use clear interval to stop the slide show